A topic from the subject of Biochemistry in Chemistry.

 2. Add 10 ml of hydrogen peroxide solution to each test tube.

-5. Swirl the test tubes gently and observe the rate of bubble formation.
+5. Gently swirl the test tubes and observe the rate of oxygen bubble formation.
+(This is a more accurate description of what is being observed).

-6. Stop the timer and stopwatch when the reaction appears to be complete (no more bubbles are forming).
+6. Stop the stopwatch when the reaction appears to be complete (no more bubbles are forming).

 7. Record the time in seconds in a table.